What is Peripheral neuropathy?

 Peripheral neuropathy is damage to the nerves outside the brain and spinal cord.
 These nerves carry sensations to the brain and control the movement of our arms, legs, bladder and bowel.
 This nerve disorder is a common side effect from chemotherapy but in some rare cases also radiotherapy.
+This nerve damage can cause tingling, numbness, and other sensations, often in the feet and hands.

 - Tingling, pins and needles or numbness